Located on the Atlantic coastline and just south of Porto, it offers casinos and long stretches of pristine beaches.

 I never planned on staying or stopping here, it just happened when I was taking a train from Porto to Coimbra, and along the way found myself viewing some great coastline and ocean views which resulted in me spontaneously getting out to stay in Espinho.

-Though the time of year (October) was not an ideal beach weather it was the quiet time to stay in Espinho.
-What I discovered was a small town with great outdoor markets, long stretches of beaches that I’m sure are packed in the summer time, and casinos.
+Though the time of year (October) was not ideal beach weather it was the quiet time to stay in Espinho.
+What I discovered was a small town with great outdoor markets, long stretches of beaches that I’m sure are packed in the summertime, and casinos.

 Its been over decades since my first visit here, I wonder what it would be like today.
 Though I wouldn’t make this a destination holiday it certainly is a place to escape the cities and get by the coast, I’m sure in the summertime Espinho really springs to life.